Adaptive Designs in Fast-Track Registration Processes for Digital Health Applications: Study designs with required conditional registration

-There are various strategies for constructing adaptive tests, for instance, the \emph{combination test} approach from \cite{bauer1989multistage} and \cite{bauer1994evaluation} and the \emph{conditional error function} approach from \cite{proschan1995designed}.
-There is also a direct relationship between them; see, for instance, Section~6.3.2 in \cite{BuchWassmerBrannath2016}.
+There are various strategies for constructing adaptive tests, for instance, the \emph{combination test} approach introduced by Bauer \cite{bauer1989multistage} and Bauer and Köhne \cite{bauer1994evaluation} and the \emph{conditional error function} approach introduced by Proschan and Hunsberger \cite{proschan1995designed}.
+There is also a direct relationship between them \cite{BuchWassmerBrannath2016}.
 In this paper, we work with the conditional error function approach.
 The principle is as follows: Significance levels with $0\le \alpha_1<\alpha_0\le 1$ for early rejection and acceptance, respectively, may be predefined.
 Furthermore, a non-decreasing function $A:\mathbb{R}\rightarrow[0,1]$, referred to as the \emph{conditional error function} must be specified in advance.
 Let $Z_k=\hat{\vartheta}_k\sqrt{I_k}\sim \mathcal{N}(\vartheta\sqrt{I_k},1)$ denote the z-statistic calculated from the stage $k$ data for testing a hypothesis $H_0$.
 If after the first stage $Z_1\geq\Phi^{-1}(1-\alpha_1)$, the trial is stopped and $H_0$ is rejected.
 If $Z_1<\Phi^{-1}(1-\alpha_0)$, the trial is stopped due to futility with an acceptance of $H_0$.
 In the case $\Phi^{-1}(1-\alpha_0)\leq Z_1< \Phi^{-1}(1-\alpha_1)$ the trial is continued to stage 2 and then $H_0$ is rejected iff $Z_2\geq \Phi^{-1}(1-A(Z_1))$.
 With our assumptions under $H_0$, the distribution of $Z_1$ and the conditional distribution of $Z_2$ given $Z_1$ are stochastically smaller than or equal to the standard normal distribution.
 Thus, if the trial is continued to the second stage, the conditional rejection probability is less than or equal to $A(Z_1)$.
-If $Z_1\geq\Phi^{-1}(1-\alpha_1)$ is observed after the first stage, the conditional rejection probability $A(Z_1)$ can be set to $1$ and in the case of a stopping the trial due to a \emph{binding futility stopping rule} to $0$.
-The Type I error rate for $H_0$ is under control if this conditional error function fulfils
+If $Z_1\geq\Phi^{-1}(1-\alpha_1)$ is observed after the first stage, the conditional rejection probability $A(Z_1)$ can be set to $1$ and in the case of stopping the trial due to a \emph{binding futility stopping rule} to $0$.
+The Type I error rate for $H_0$ is under control if this conditional error function fulfills